killshot13/express-smtp-mailer/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

-> If you find yourself wishing for a feature that doesn't exist in `express-smtp-mailer`, you are probably not alone.
+>If you find yourself wishing for a feature that doesn't exist in `express-smtp-mailer`, you are probably not alone.
-> Use the [Feature Request Template](https://github.com/killshot13/express-smtp-mailer/issues/new?assignees=&labels=&template=feature_request.md&title=) on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+>Use the [Feature Request Template](https://github.com/killshot13/express-smtp-mailer/issues/new?assignees=&labels=&template=feature_request.md&title=) on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 ## Code review process

->I(we) look at Pull Requests on a regular basis in a weekly triage process that I(we) use to track order of importance.
+>I (we) look at Pull Requests on a regular basis in a weekly triage process that I (we) use to track order of importance.
->After feedback has been given I(we) expect responses within two weeks.
-After two weeks I(we) may close the pull request if it isn't showing any activity.
+>After feedback has been given I (we) expect responses within two weeks.
+>After two weeks I (we) may close the pull request if it isn't showing any activity.

 ## Security Policy

 🔐🔐🔐
->Any security issues should be submitted directly to dmreh@outlook.com
 >In order to determine whether you are dealing with a security issue, ask yourself these two questions:
+>
 >* Can I access something that's not mine, or something I shouldn't have access to?
 >* Can I disable something for other people?
 >
->If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email me at dmreh@outlook.com.
+>If the answer to either of those two questions is "yes", then you're probably dealing with a security issue.
+Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email the author at dmreh@outlook.com.
 🔐🔐🔐

->Here is a link to the full [Security Policy](https://github.com/killshot13/express-smtp-mailer/blob/main/SECURITY.md).
+>Here is the link to the full [Security Policy](https://github.com/killshot13/express-smtp-mailer/blob/main/SECURITY.md).

 ---